 - a digital first bank-insurance model,

-- customers' access to non-financial solutions,
+- customers' access to non-financial solutions or bank-insurance+,

 - Kate, and

 - the Kate Coin introduction.

-We continue to implement 'Differently, the next level' as our digital transformation is not finished yet.
-The created building blocks deliver additional value from the moment they start to interact with each other.
-In 2023-2026 we bring Digital first, Bank-insurance+, Kate and Kate Coin together into the updated KBC Group Strategy 'S.T.E.M., the Ecosphere'.
-This strategy will further implement the "Differently, the Next Level" strategy and will use the different building blocks to enable KBC Group to create extra power to meet customer expectations and to face the competition.
+In 2023-2026 we bring the created building blocks Digital first, Bank-insurance+, Kate and Kate Coin together into the updated KBC Group Strategy 'S.T.E.M., the Ecosphere'.
+This further implements the "Differently, the Next Level" strategy and uses the different building blocks to enable KBC Group to create extra power to meet customer expectations and to face the competition.